UPDATED 1217pm HST

 If they come ashore over a small island, or a flat one, or over a flat flood plain like Florida, they can cause a lot of damage as they dissipate because there is nothing to stop the wind until the eye of the storm reaches land.

 But if they try to come ashore on the Big Island, they die.
 Every time.
 Because hurricanes are made of wind and their blood is warm water.
 The Big Island is 4,000+ square miles of rock, extending to almost 14,000 feet in the air.
 Because rock is stronger than wind, the wind cannot maintain it’s strength and speed over the island because the island, being large and tall, physically separates the hurricane from it’s source of energy: warm water.
 It can’t circulate.
 The wind dies.
+However if hurricane does get to you and damages your property contact Foundation Repairs Dallas and they help you out.

 “But isn’t it still circulating out at sea”?
 Yes, but (1) you aren’t out at sea, and (2) hurricanes have to be ‘organized’ or they dissipate.